Why a Trip to Southeast Asia During Monsoon Is Actually Worth Doing?

 When we had the company trip to Halong Bay last July, we found the weather was brilliant!

-Most parts of Southeast Asia experience hot temperature that can reach up to 40 Celsius degrees from March to May.
+Most parts of Southeast Asia experience hot temperatures that can reach up to 40 Celsius degrees from March to May.
 When the monsoon season arrives, the moist air from the ocean can bring down the temperature to 28-33 degrees.
 This can be cooling relief for both locals and travelers.

 The monsoon season in Southeast Asia coincides with the low season in Southeast Asia, so you will see fewer tourists and enjoy lower hotel rates.
 Many hotels will drop their prices to attract the few tourists that are out there.
 Shorter queues, lower prices and more freedom can make you forget about the few rainclouds you encounter.

 A quieter Angkor Wat in monsoon

 The best thing about monsoon season is that the landscapes are more scenic!
 The jungles, forests, and rice paddies are astonishingly green and the waterfalls are at their most spectacular.

 Green rice paddies in Laos and travelers coming to experience farming during monsoon season.